All data is current as of 2013, unless otherwise noted.

 Branch of government: executive

-The Office of the Northern Mariana Islands Public Defender (ONMIPD) is an executive branch agency located on the main island of Saipan.
-The governor appoints the ONMIPD chief public defender with advice and consent of the Senate.
+The Office of the Public Defender (OPD) is an executive branch agency located on the main island of Saipan that provides representation to indigent people throughout the Northern Mariana Islands commonwealth.
+The governor appoints the OPD chief public defender with advice and consent of the Senate.

-The judiciary is responsible for the provision of counsel where ONMIPD has a conflict of interest.
+The judiciary is responsible for the provision of counsel where OPD has a conflict of interest.

 How the right to counsel is funded